 The Build America, Buy America Act (BABA) provides federal financial assistance to award recipients domestic manufacturing and infrastructure.
 Understanding who qualifies and how to apply may be confusing, but Cherry Bekaert’s Risk & Accounting Advisory professionals are here to help.
-Please read our FAQs below to learn more about the BABA Act and how it might affect your organization.

-- Potential to qualify for Federal financial assistance for funds appropriated through BIL and other appropriated funds that are available and used for infrastructure projects
+- Potential to qualify for federal financial assistance for funds appropriated through BIL and other appropriated funds that are available and used for infrastructure projects

 - Preferential provider status for being a domestic supplier